 You are enough right at this moment.
 Just as you are.
 You don’t need to do anything to earn love or acceptance.
 You don’t need to impress people with that shiny new car, those witty quips that you think make you so smart, or drop that knowledge about the history of Jazz.

 It’s all fluff.
 It’s all cover.
 You don’t need any of it to be enough.
-You don’t have to earn being deserving.
+Feeling like you’re enough and like you’re deserving, isn’t earned.
 You are deserving and enough just because you exist.
 Just because you are alive.

 I’m of the opinion that every single person on the planet has value.
 Each and every one of us.
 We are all inherently valuable.
 That Mark Zuckerberg is no more valuable than Bob the local bum.
 They’ve just had different life trajectories.
 But their lives are still valuable.
 They still deserve respect and love.
 We all do.
 I do.
 You do.